nodegraph/nodegraph.github.io/docs/userinterface.md

 {: .no_toc }

-With the explosion of node graphs in many different applications, the user interface to the nodegraph has become a very important consideration.
+With the explosion of node graphs in many different applications, the user interface to the node graph has become a very important consideration.

 * [Node graphs on dribble](https://dribbble.com/rfksna/collections/3268905-Node-Graph)
 * [Nodes on dribble](https://dribbble.com/tags/nodes)